Up to 50% off sofas & mattresses — limited‑time deals.

 What we liked

-• Supportive, upright-friendly feel
+• Supportive, upright-friendly seat

-• Easy repositioning during long sitting
+• Easy to reposition on during long sits

 Who it is best for

-• Style-forward apartments and multipurpose rooms
+• Style-focused apartments and multipurpose rooms

-• Anyone who prefers a firmer “platform” seat
+• Anyone who prefers a firmer platform seat

 Where it falls short

-• Deep seat still pushes toward lounging
+• Deep seat still leans loungey

-• Less forgiving for messy snack habits
+• Less forgiving for messy use

 IKEA MORABO Loveseat